events

 Congregational Care Committee

-Our Congregational Care Committee, under the leadership of Arlissa Dean, meets on an informal basis to discuss the needs of our members and how the committee can assist.
+Our Congregational Care Committee, under the leadership of Arlissa Dean, meets on an informal basis to discuss the

 Do you have a heart for caring for others?
 Talk to Arlissa about joining this kind and helpful group.